gracerosemary/quotefellas/softwarereq.md

 This app will not give users the option to pick which specific films/movies they are quizzed on.

 ## MVP:
-- Pick a topic / theme (ex.
-Tv show) with radio buttons
 - Call APIs to generate quotes
 - Display quotes to the user in the form of a quiz
 - Have a save quote feature that saves a quote to a Saved page (DB)